 The ability to distinguish between different types of brake pad wear is an important skill for any technician.
 It will help pinpoint possible causes and streamline diagnosis, saving you and your customer time and money, and ensuring a more accurate repair.
-Here, leading braking manufacturer, Delphi Technologies, provides a useful guide to the types of wear, causes, basic remedial actions and more in-depth installation advice.
+Here, leading braking manufacturer, Delphi, provides a useful guide to the types of wear, causes, basic remedial actions and more in-depth installation advice.

 Even Wear: Although your customers might not agree, even wear across both the inside and outside pads on each wheel is positive – it shows that the brake system has been functioning correctly.
 In this instance, replace the pads and hardware and service the caliper guide pins and slides.